patrickdevlin21/patrickdevlin21.github.io/index.md

 </li>
 </ul>

-<h4>Performance of algorithms</h4>
+<h3>Performance of algorithms</h3>
 This site has three simple algorithms to solve the wordle in hard mode.
 Running each of these algorithms for all possible wordle answers gives us the following distribution for the number of guesses needed.

 <div><img src="Guesses Needed per Algorithm.png"></div>

 <p>Here, the algorithms have almost identical distributions with the largest difference being that BestEntropy does a better job at guessing the word in 3 guesses (especially relative to BestAve).
-The best of these algorithms is BestEntropy (requiring 3.60 guesses on average) followed by BestMin (averaging 3.62 guesses), and the worst is BestAve (averaging 3.67 guesses).
+The best of these algorithms is BestEntropy (requiring 3.60 guesses on average) followed by BestMax (averaging 3.62 guesses), and the worst is BestAve (averaging 3.67 guesses).
 Each of these simple algorithms guesses the word within 6 tries with the following exceptions:

 <table>
   <thead>